mountaineerbr/shellChatGPT/README.md

 ## Script Help Assistant

-if you have got a question about the script itself and how to set it up, there is a built-in assistant (much like **M$ Clipper**).
+If you have got a question about the script itself and how to set it up, there is a built-in assistant (much like **M$ Clipper**).

 While in chat mode, type the command `/h [question]`, in which the question